ssadler/libcryptoconditions/README.md

 ## Status

 JSON interface may not be particularly safe.

-## Testing

-After building:

-`make test`
+The rest is pretty good now.

 ## Embedding